 Carl's Academic Past

-Carl Erickson, our CEO and co-founder, was a professor at Grand Valley State University before founding Atomic.
+Carl Erickson, our founder, was a professor at Grand Valley State University before founding Atomic.
 Here, from the dusty, academic archives, are a few of his writings.

 Chapter 14 of the book Handbook of Software for Engineers and Scientists, published by CRC Press in 1996.